spacetelescope/jwst/docs/jwst/jump/arguments.rst

   the clock time can also decrease even more with maximum_cores is set to 'all'.

-* ``--flag_4_neighbors``: If set to True (default is True) it will cause the four perpendicular neighbors of all detected jumps to be flagged as a jump.
-This is needed because of the inter-pixel capacitance (IPC) causing a small jump in the neighbors.
-The small jump might be below the rejection threshold but will affect the slope determination of the pixel.
+* ``--flag_4_neighbors``: If set to True (default is True) it will cause the four perpendicular neighbors of all detected jumps to also be flagged as a jump.
+This is needed because of the inter-pixel capacitance (IPC), which causes a small jump in the neighbors.
+The small jump might be below the rejection threshold, but will affect the slope determination of the pixel.
 The step will take about 40% longer to run when this is set to True.

 * ``--max_jump_to_flag_neighbors``: A floating point value in units of sigma that limits the flagging of neighbors.
 Any jump above this cutoff will not have its neighbors flagged.
-  The concept is that the jumps in neighbors will be above the rejection-threshold and thus be flagged as primary jumps.
+  The concept is that the jumps in neighbors will be above the rejection threshold and thus be flagged as primary jumps.
 The default value is 200.

 * ``--min_jump_to_flag_neighbors``: A floating point value in units of sigma that limits